Education Hub: Everything About Grass-Fed Beef

 CertificationIssued ByGrass-Fed Verified?Organic Pasture?Welfare Standards?

-AGA (American Grassfed Association)AGAYes — domestic US farms onlyNot requiredBasic (no feedlots)
+AGA (American Grassfed Association)AGAYes, US farms onlyNot requiredNo confinement; year-round pasture required

-USDA Certified OrganicUSDA / Third-partyNo — grain allowedYesPasture access required
+USDA Certified OrganicUSDA / Third-partyNo, grain allowedYesPasture access required

 Certified Regenerative (AGW)A Greener WorldYesNot requiredHigh standards